Alberta Social Entrepreneurship Support System: Local capacity building and funding for non-profit social enterprises in Alberta.

 Funding decisions will be made based on your Ask and the worksheets that have been completed.
 The decision making process will vary in length depending on the size of the Ask.
 That said, should you have any questions at any time, please reach out to us.
 Successful applicants are required to sign a letter of offer accepting the terms before a cheque will be mailed out and all successful funding applicants are obligated to submit a completion report based on the timelines/ conditions of funding listed in your offer.

-Note: although the planning toolkit is available to all organizations, the goal is to have the Foundation’s grant funding available to charities and non-profits in Alberta that serve Albertans.
+Note: although the planning toolkit is available to all organizations, the goal is to have the Foundation’s funding available to charities and non-profits in Alberta that serve Albertans.
 While the funding of charities is currently allowable, we are working with CRA to confirm the parameters in which we can provide funding to non-profits.
 Stay tuned for updates by subscribing to our newsletter.

 What resources are available if I have not selected an idea to explore?